 (b) promote the recovery, reuse and recycling of empty beverage containers.

-A supplier is any business selling beverages in containers in NSW or ACT, or giving them away as part of a promotion.
+A supplier is any business selling beverages in containers in NSW or ACT or giving them away as part of a promotion.
 This includes manufacturers, distributors, wholesalers and retailers.

 Our barcodes are suitable for the Exchange for Change programme.
+Ensure you print your barcodes to the industy-accepted standards.

 (1) For the purposes of this Part, a container that belongs to a class of containers complies with the barcode requirement if the container is marked or labelled with either of the following: